lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Actions.md

 <div class="lf-c lf-cpp lf-ts lf-rs">

-If action is to carry a payload, then a type must be given as well:
+If the action is to carry a payload, then a type must be given as well:

 ```lf
     logical action <name>(<min_delay>, <min_spacing>, <policy>):<type>